davdar/maam/writeup/pldi15.markdown

 # Introduction

 Traditional practice in the program analysis literature, be it for points-to, flow, shape analysis or others, is to fix a language and its abstraction (a computable, sound approximation to the "concrete" semantics of the language) and investigate its effectiveness [CITE overload].
 These one-off abstractions require effort to design and prove sound.
 Consequently later work has focused on endowing the abstraction with a number of knobs, levers, and dials to tune precision and compute efficiently [CITE overload].
-These parameters come in various forms with overloaded meanings such as object [CITE], context [CITE], path [CITE], and heap [CITE] sensitivities, or some combination thereof [CITE].
+These parameters come in various forms with overloaded meanings such as object`~\cite{dvanhorn:Milanova2005Parameterized}`{.raw}, context [CITE], path [CITE], and heap [CITE] sensitivities, or some combination thereof [CITE].
 These efforts develop families of analyses for a specific language and prove the framework sound.

 But even this framework approach suffers from many of the same drawbacks as the one-off analyzers.
 They are language specific, preventing reuse across